Deployment and Maintenance / Standalone Deployment

 Install Mini Version

-- Only starts a single Worker listening to all queues
+- Only a single Worker is started to listen to all queues

-- System tasks and function tasks share processing queues, affecting each other
+- System tasks and function tasks share the processing queue and will affect each other

 - CPU cores >= 1